dl-solarity/solidity-lib/README.md

 The library consist of modules and utilities that are built on top of [Openzeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) but goes far beyond the mediocre solidity.

-- Implementation **Contracts Registry** pattern
+- Implementation of **Contracts Registry** pattern
 - Versatile **RBAC** smart contract
 - Enhanced and simplified **Diamond** pattern
-- Utilities to ease work with arrays and sets
+- Utilities to ease work with ERC20 decimals, arrays and sets

 ## Overview